graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2025-06/2025-06-01-parallel-scaling-laws.md

 | 2.8B         | 1  | 55.2          |

 For a 1.6B model, scaling to $P=8$ parallel streams achieves performance comparable with a 4.4B model on coding tasks.
+These efficiency gains are most pronounced at small batch sizes ($\leq 8$), making PARSCALE particularly suitable for edge deployment scenarios.

-This uses 22x less memory and 6x the latency compared to parameter scaling.
+- 22x less memory increase compared to parameter scaling.
+- 6x lower latency.
+- 8x increase (linear with $P$) KV cache size.

+#### Dynamic Parallel Scaling

+PARSCALE remains effective with frozen main parameters for different values of P. This enables dynamic parallel scaling: switching P to dynamically adapt model capabilities during inference.

 ### Takeaways

-PARSCALE provides a new axis in which to boost model capability, particuarly in resource constrained single batch inference.
-However KV cache grows linearly with the number of parallel streams ($P$) so less useful on long-context tasks.
-The paper is limited to a small number of streams, so it is an open question as to whether $O(\log P)$ scaling holds for $P \lt \lt 8$
+PARSCALE provides a new axis in which to boost model capability, particuarly in resource constrained single-batch inference.
+However KV cache grows linearly with the number of parallel streams ($P$) so effectiveness may diminish beyond $P=8$ (the largest tested configuration).
+It is an open question as to whether $O(\log P)$ scaling holds for $P ≫ 8$.